0xdcota/blockchain-developer-bootcamp-final-project/README.md

 One of the barriers for a creating a digital cryptocurrency  that represents a Latam currency is the lack of price oracle feeds for these currencies.
 For this project, in coordination with [Redstone Finance](https://redstone.finance/), some Latam currency prices were made available.

 ## Set up
-This project uses Node.js, TruffleSuite, and Satic-Server, and will be needed to test the application.
+This project uses Node.js, TruffleSuite, Satic-Server, and Metamask browser wallet will be needed to test the application.

 Pre-requisites:
 - Install globally [Static-server](https://yarnpkg.com/package/static-server). `npm install -g ganache-cli`
 - Install globally [Ganache-cli](https://github.com/trufflesuite/ganache-cli-archive) `npm -g install static-server`

-Copy repository: `git clone https://github.com/DaigaroCota/blockchain-developer-bootcamp-final-project`
+Copy repository: `git clone https://github.com/<this repository>`

 User your preferred package manager, the commands in this instruction assume Yarn.